DominikDawiec/Polish-Stock-Market-Engine/README.md

 ## Getting Started
 1. You may see the result through this link
+2. you can see the code in app.py

 ## Contact
 * Please feel free to reach me through my [LinkedIn](http://linkedin.com/in/dominikdawiec/).